Is Adoption Right for You?

 - One adoption benefit for you is the ability to choose how much post-adoption contact you wish to have with your child and their family.
 You can continue to have a lifelong relationship with your child.

-- It’s an alternative to abortion.
+- It’s an alternative to abortion as an unplanned pregnancy option.
 Adoption means that you provide life for your child, and then you provide them with a loving and prepared family.

 - You don’t have to parent this baby if you don’t want to or feel that you’re not the best person for the job.